 The Anxiety and Illness Behaviour Laboratory (AIBL) is part of the Department of Psychology at the University of Regina.
-It is run under the direction of Gordon J. G. Asmundson, Ph.D., R.D.
-Psych, FRSC with co-direction from R. Nicholas Carleton, Ph.D., R.D.
+It is run under the direction of Gordon J. G. Asmundson, OC, SOM, Ph.D., FRSC, FCAHS, R.D.
+Psych. with co-direction from R. Nicholas Carleton, Ph.D., R.D.
 Psych.
 The lab is situated on the main campus within the Centre for Kinesiology and Health Studies and has close working relationships with other local, national, and international research groups.
-Students working in the AIBL come from the Clinical Psychology program in the Faculty of Arts as well as from the Faculty of Kinesiology and Health Studies at the University of Regina.
+Students working in the AIBL come from the Clinical Psychology program in the Faculty of Arts at the University of Regina.

 AIBL researchers and our colleagues are currently conducting investigations designed to better understand fear of pain and movement (i.e., kinesiophobia), health anxiety, posttraumatic stress disorder, social anxiety disorder, and the associations between each of these and chronic pain and disability.
 This research is supported by a variety of grants from the Canadian Institutes of Health Research as well as other external funding agencies.

-Click here to view a list of our current ongoing studies!
+Click here to view a list of our current ongoing studies, along with pertinent information for prospective students!

 In the event of an emergency or if you are experiencing significant suicidal concerns please call 911.